Select Page

 What is Two Thirds Berlin?

-Two Thirds Berlin refers to the district of Berlin that was once divided into three sections – East Berlin, West Berlin, and the Berlin Wall that separated them.
-Two Thirds Berlin, also known as the former West Berlin, covers an area of approximately two-thirds of the entire city.
-Today, it carries significant historical and cultural significance.
+Two Thirds Berlin means the part of Berlin that was earlier divided into two parts the East Berlin the West Berlin and the middle part forming the Berlin Wall.
+Two Thirds Berlin, or the former West Berlin takes about two-thirds of the total city area of Berlin.
+Currently, it has major historical and cultural importance.

 History of Two Thirds Berlin

-For 28 years, the Berlin Wall stood as a symbol of the Cold War and the division of Germany.
-During this time, West Berlin became an island enclave, surrounded by the German Democratic Republic (East Germany).
-The people of West Berlin faced numerous challenges and restrictions, but they also developed a unique culture and identity.
+For 28 years, the Berlin wall served the purpose of the Cold War and the Germany split-n half.
+In the course of this period West Berlin emerged as an island of freedom surrounded by the German Democratic Republic.
+Despite all the difficulties and limitations which subjected people of West Berlin to, they formed their own culture and character.

 Explore Two Thirds Berlin